 Just like with every endeavor that we engage in, we need to understand WHY we are doing it and what we hope to accomplish.
 What are you looking to achieve by opening a LinkedIn account?

-You need to develop a purpose for opening a LinkedIn account so you can later on develop a strategy on how to best use your account.
+You need to have a purpose for opening a LinkedIn account so you can develop a strategy on how to best use it.

 - Do you want to promote your book?